NethServer/docs/administrator-manual/en/firewall2.rst

 .. note::

-   This chapter describes changes introduces by *Firewall* application in the new Server Manager.
+   This chapter describes changes introduces by the *Firewall* application in the new Server Manager.
    Basic firewall behavior is unchaged and describe inside :ref:`firewall-section`.

    Please note that some changes made in the new Server Manager may not be reflected in the old one.